 Operating Capital for the Business Launch

-The client also committed $30,000 in operating cash to support the launch of the U.S. business.
+The client also committed $30,000 in operating cash to support the launch of the U.S. business by placing it in an escrow account dedicated to funding the U.S. business.

 Total Investment Amount